-When you understand how to help a betta fish with constipation, you will realize that it isn’t that difficult, and the methods are quite easy to implement even with a lack of experience.
+When you understand how to help a betta fish with constipation, you will realize that it isn’t that difficult, and the methods are quite easy to implement, even without experience.

-Below I will talk about some of the methods that other betta owners, and I have used.
+Below I will talk about some of the methods I and other betta owners have used.